 Considering that the demand for managers with international training will only increase over the next few years, international skills grow increasingly important.
 Perhaps that is why President Bush recently renewed his commitment to the $250 million Community-Based Job Training Grants, recognizing that community colleges will play a major role in the changing face of the global economy.

 Some community colleges are so committed to building an international community that they are establishing global campuses.

 in Fort Lauderdale, Florida, now has branch campuses in India, Singapore, Ecuador, Spain, and Sri Lanka, and it has plans to expand in Mexico.
 The theory behind this idea is that by establishing strong global relationships now, students will be able to succeed in the global “village” once they actually leave school.
 Plus, the curriculum and the course at all the school will be much more diverse, considering all the campuses will be sharing staff and ideas.
 In fact, Broward is a leader in enrolling foreign students, and they are currently educating over 8,000 students from over 150 countries.

 , like many other community colleges, is preparing students for life in the “real world” by creating the “real world” right at the school.
 Clearly, it is an idea that is working on many levels.

 Perhaps Charles Darwin said it best: “Evolve or Die.”
 Although he was hypothesizing about organisms, Darwin is still relevant to today’s community colleges.
-In the face of an ever changing world – and the onset of a true global economy – community colleges have recognized the need to create and to support global instruction to better equip their students for success.
-After reviewing their philosophies, programs, and ideas about reaching all parts of the globe, community colleges are indeed preparing their students for lives in the global economy.
+In the face of an ever-changing world – and the onset of a true global economy – community colleges have recognized the need to create and to support global instruction to better equip their students for success.
+After reviewing their philosophies, programs, and ideas for reaching all parts of the globe, community colleges are indeed preparing their students for lives in the global economy.